Arizona became the 48th state on February 14, 1912, the last of the contiguous states to be admitted into the Union.

 Arizona observes Mountain Standard Time on a year-round basis.
 The one exception is the Navajo Nation, located in the northeast corner of the state, which observes the daylight savings time change.

-In Arizona, it is unlawful to refuse a person a glass of water.
+It is unlawful to refuse a person a glass of water in Arizona.

 The Castilian and Burgundian flags of Spain, the Mexican flag, the Confederate flag, and the flag of the United States have all flown over the land area that has become Arizona.